MaazJawaid/MaazJawaid/README.md

 I have worked on many projects—some of which are highlighted below:

 ### SaaSify *(Private Repository)*
-SaaSify – A full-stack platform designed to streamline WhatsApp business management, helping business owners and employees handle multiple business numbers and customer interactions seamlessly.
+Sassify – A full-stack platform designed to streamline WhatsApp business management, helping business owners and employees handle multiple business numbers and customer interactions seamlessly.
+Sassify simplifies customer communication and boosts operational efficiency, empowering businesses to manage WhatsApp-based interactions, bulk messages, and conversation flows with ease.

 **Key Features:**
 - **Multi-Role Access:** Separate logins with role-based permissions for owners and employees.